What Is the Internet of Things (IoT)?

 - Sensor technology: With the steady rise in demand for IoT sensor innovation, the market went from a few costly, niche providers to a highly globalized and price-competitive sensor manufacturing industry.
 Since 2004, the average price of IoT sensors has dropped by over 70%, accompanied by a demand-fueled rise in better functionality and diversity in these products.

-- Computing power: The 40 zettabytes of data that IoT devices currently generate is expected to nearly double in the next five years – and so on exponentially after that.
+- Computing power: There will be more data created in the next three years than in the previous 30 years.
 To use and leverage all that data, modern businesses demand ever-increasing amounts of memory and processing power.
-The race to achieve this has been fast and competitive, and has driven the growing relevance and applicability of IoT.
+The race to achieve this has been fast and competitive and has driven the growing relevance and applicability of IoT.

 - Artificial intelligence and machine learning: These technologies give businesses the ability to not only manage and process vast amounts of IoT data but to analyze and learn from it. is the favorite food of and .
 The bigger and more diverse the data sets, the more robust and accurate the insights and intel that AI-powered advanced analytics can deliver.
 The rise in IoT devices has very much grown alongside the advancement of artificial intelligence and its appetite for the data they deliver.